prakharmrsl/easypcceo.github.io/pages/gaming-tablet/gaming-tablet.md

 You can connect the tablet to a TV via the tablet's mini HDMI port.
 The tablet can be magnetically attached to a folding cover stand.
 On the right side, you'll find the power button, volume controls, and a microSD slot (with a maximum capacity of 200GB).

-The tablet is running the Android 5.0 Lollipop operating system.
+The tablet is running the [Android 5.0 Lollipop](https://www.android.com/versions/lollipop-5-0/){: target="_blank"} operating system.
 The tablet has 16GB of storage out of the box, but you can add a microSD card, as mentioned previously.

 You can opt to subscribe to GeForce Now, NVIDIA's cloud game streaming service.
 For a monthly fee, you'll be able to play popular PC games on your tablet in 1080p.